nevrome/mobest.analysis.2022/README.md

 ### Published in:

-**(in Review)**: Schmid C., Schiffels S., Estimating human mobility in Holocene Western Eurasia with bulk ancient genomic data
+**(in Review)**: Schmid C., Schiffels S., Estimating human mobility in Holocene Western Eurasia with large-scale ancient genomic data

 ### Overview of contents: